 - Take enough time to brush your teeth.
-The device may have the timer, but you are the one who has to place the brush head in the right place.
+The device may have a timer, but you are the one who has to place the brush head in the right place.
 Yes, you don’t have to do everything manually.
 But, this part is up to you.
-So, if you don’t distribute the time evenly for each tooth and its every surface including braces, nothing is going to help you.
+So, if you don’t distribute the time evenly for each tooth and it’s every surface including braces, nothing is going to help you.
 It may take more than 2 minutes for the first few days.
 But, spend at least 4-5 seconds on each tooth.

-- Give special care to your inner side of lower front teeth and behind the back teeth.
+- Give special care to your inner side of the lower front teeth and behind the back teeth.
 These are the areas where food particles, plaques, and tartar get deposited more than anywhere in the teeth.
 So, take time and remove all particles nicely.

 - Don’t rush and hit the braces.
 If you try to brush your teeth in a hurry, you will increase the risk of damaging the braces and wires.
 So, be careful.

 - Don’t apply excess pressure while using an electric toothbrush with braces on your teeth.
 This will damage the brackets and wires.
 So, you may end up having loose or popped-out wire and brackets may fall out.

 - Always use fluoride-containing toothpaste while brushing.
 Fluoride makes your teeth strong, prevents tooth decay, and enhances dental health.